sithmel/diogenes/README.md

 Importing diogenes
 ------------------
-The easiest way to import Diogenes is using commonjs:
+You can import Diogenes using commonjs:
 ```js
 var Diogenes = require('diogenes');
 ```
-You can also import it as a global module.
-In that case you should take care of the dependencies (setImmediate and occamsrazor).

 Creating a registry
 -------------------